-Happy new year, reader!
-May it be a great one, filled with warmth and happiness.
-As temperatures seem to be sliding downwards and we no longer have Christmas as a focal point to look forward to, I find myself turning more and more to food for comfort.
-I crave warmth, but also freshness after all the richly indulgent stodginess of Christmas.
+Roasted butternut squash and ginger soup may be the perfect bowl of comfort food.
+As temperatures seem to be sliding downwards I’m craving warmth, but also freshness after all the richly indulgent stodginess of Christmas.
 And so, I turn to spices.
 Punchy ginger; fiery chilli; soft, mellow garlic.
 They give such a lift to earthy winter produce, as well as helping to combat the ever-lurking sniffles at this time of year!

 This recipe is all of those things, as well as being very easy to make – perfect for a lazy weekend.
 The charred sweetcorn topping only takes a minute to make and works so well to add an extra layer of texture and oomph, so don’t skip it!